History of Jung-hoo Lee in Timeline

 2016: U-18 Baseball World Cup

-In 2016, Lee first appeared on the international stage at the U-18 Baseball World Cup, where South Korea won the tournament.
+In 2016, Lee made his first appearance on the international stage at the U-18 Baseball World Cup, where South Korea won the tournament.

 2017: Asia Professional Baseball Championship